Search

 Google MediaPipe provides a framework for cross-platform, customizable machine learning solutions for live and streaming media to deliver live ML anywhere.
 The powerful tool is suitable for creating computer vision pipelines and complex applications.

-MediaPipe is fully integrated into the Viso Suite platform that provides an end-to-end solution for AI vision applications.
-With Viso Suite, businesses can take full advantage of MediaPipe while covering the entire lifecycle of computer vision in one unified solution, with no-code and automated infrastructure.
+MediaPipe is fully integrated into the Viso Suite platform and provides an end-to-end solution for AI vision applications.
+With Viso Suite, businesses can take full advantage of MediaPipe while covering the entire lifecycle of computer vision in one unified solution, with no code and automated infrastructure.

 If you are looking for an enterprise-grade solution to build customizable ML solutions, request a live demo or speak to our team.